seanshahkarami/lm-prompt-image/README.md

 }
 ```

-By default, it talks to the model listening on `http://localhost:1234` using the OpenAI chat protocol.
+By default, it talks to the model listening on `http://localhost:1234` using the openai / llama.cpp chat protocol.
 This can be configured with the `-addr otherhost:port` flag.

 It can also be easily used with a remote llama.cpp server by opening an ssh proxy.